 Old English cest "box, coffer, casket," usually large and with a hinged lid, from Proto-Germanic *kista (source also of Old Norse and Old High German kista, Old Frisian, Middle Dutch, German kiste, Dutch kist), an early borrowing from Latin cista "chest, box," from Greek kistē "a box, basket," from PIE *kista "woven container" (Beekes compares Middle Irish cess "basket, causeway of wickerwork, bee-hive," Old Welsh cest).

-Meaning extended to "thorax, trunk of the body from the neck to the diaphragm" c.
-1400, replacing breast (n.), on the metaphor of the ribs as a box for the heart.
-Meaning "place where public money is kept (common chest, mid-15c.) was extended to "public funds" (1580s).
+The meaning of the English word was extended to "thorax, trunk of the body from the neck to the diaphragm" c.
+1400, replacing breast (n.) in that sense, on the metaphor of the ribs as a "box" for the heart.
+The meaning "place where public money is kept (common chest, mid-15c.) was extended to "public funds" (1580s).
 Chest of drawers is from 1670s.

 Dictionary entries near chest